 Request more information

 Get your application started today!

-October 22, 201610:00 am–1:00 pmPrograms: Creative Writing, Counseling, Clinical Mental Health: Expressive Therapies (Art, Music, Drama, Dance/Movement, and Expressive Arts), International Higher Education and Intercultural Relations, and Mindfulness Learn how a graduate degree can help you take your passion and expertise to new heights.
+April 8, 201710:00 am–1:00 pmPrograms: Creative Writing, Counseling and Psychology, Clinical Mental Health: Expressive Therapies (Art, Music, Drama, Dance/Movement, and Expressive Arts), International Higher Education and Intercultural Relations, and Mindfulness Learn how a graduate degree can help you take your passion and expertise to new heights.

 For Aki Ohmae '12, a background in piano and a master's degree in Clinical Mental Health Counseling with a Specialization in Music Therapy became a way of assisting the elderly in Japan.
 Read more.